Lately, I’ve had many conversations with clients concerned about making risky changes to their media strategy during these uncertain times.

 An Investment for H2 and Beyond

-Advanced Tracking answers marketers’ most burning question, which is how to get more mileage from their marketing budgets — and then immediately take action.
+Cross-channel tracking answers marketers’ most burning question, which is how to get more mileage from their marketing budgets — and then immediately take action.
 After drilling down to customer journeys by channel, campaign, ad group, and ad to identify which tactics affect customers’ decisions to bounce or buy — and analyzing top conversion paths by revenue, average order value, and path length to see how views and clicks from one channel drive engagement across other channels — brands can make smarter marketing investments based on the entire customer journey, not just a single channel.

 And, of course, by collecting this data in Q3 as sales trends increase amid volatile market trends, brands can spend their ad dollars more effectively in Q4 and therefore make up for the dip in sales in H1.
 While Q3 may historically be a slow period for the retail industry, it’s actually the perfect time to focus on new consumer habits so brands can better target customers during the holiday shopping season.
 That, too, can help retailers compensate for slower-than-expected sales in Q1 and Q2.